denis-kralj/foundry-infrastructure/readme.md

 terraform init
 terraform apply

-# type in 'yes' when prompted
+# input all variables requested and type in 'yes' when prompted
 ```

 The script generates an inventory file in the `ansible/` directory that should be used in the next step.